1969–70 Algerian Cup

 The 1969–70 Algerian Cup was the 8th edition of the Algerian Cup.
+CR Belouizdad (then known as CR Belcourt) won the cup by defeating USM Alger in the final replay.
+The teams tied 1-1 in their first match, but six days later, CRB won the replay 4-1.

-CR Belcourt were the defending champions, having beaten USM Alger 5–3 in the previous season's final.
+CRB were also the defending champions, having beaten USM Alger 5–3 in the previous season's final.
+That final had also required a replay after the first final ended in a 1-1 tie.